-4. 'The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life' by Mark Manson
+16. the Subtle Art Of Not Giving A F*ck: A Counterintuitive Approach To Living A Good Life By Mark Manson

 Here’s all you need to know: “Manson makes the argument, backed by both academic research and well-timed poop jokes, that improving our lives hinges not on our ability to turn lemons into lemonade, but on learning to stomach the lemons better.
 Human beings are flawed and limited.
-Manson advises us to get to know our limitations and accept them,” the Amazon synopsis explains.
+Manson, a self-help author whose books have sold more than 13 million copies, advises us to get to know our limitations and accept them,” the Amazon synopsis explains.
 And the over 4,000 people who gave this book a five-star review think he’s on to something.

-5. 'Rising Strong: How the Ability to Reset Transforms the Way We Live, Love, Parent, and Lead' by Brené Brown
+19. rising Strong: How The Ability To Reset Transforms The Way We Live, Love, Parent And Lead By BrenÉ Brown

 According to research professor and famous TED talk speaker Brené Brown, failure can actually be a good thing.
 In her fifth book, Brown explains that navigating through the difficult times in our lives is often when we learn the most about who we are.

 20. f*ck Feelings By Michael I. Bennett, M.d.
 And Sarah Bennett